History of the Balkans: Ottoman invasion

+League of Lezhë

+The League of Lezhë, also commonly referred to as the Albanian League, was a military and diplomatic alliance of the Albanian aristocracy, created in the city of Lezhë on 2 March 1444.
+The League of Lezhë is considered the first unified independent Albanian country in the Medieval age, with Skanderbeg as leader of the regional Albanian chieftains and nobles united against the Ottoman Empire.
+Skanderbeg was proclaimed "Chief of the League of the Albanian People".

+The League's forces had victories against the Ottomans at Torvioll (1444), Mokra (1445), Otonetë (1446), Oranik (1448), a loss at Svetigrad (1448) victory in Polog (1453), victory at Krujë (1450), Albulena (1457), Ohrid (1464) and many others.

+Skanderbeg's first major victory against the Ottomans was at the Battle of Torvioll, and the news of the victory of the Albanians over the Turks spread rapidly throughout Europe.
+In the two years that followed, the Albanian-Tetan coalition were able to inflict significant defeats against the Ottomans.
+On May 14, 1450, the first siege of Kruja began, which ended in an Ottoman defeat.
+In 1452, the Ottomans were defeated the battles of Mokrra and Meçadi.
+After the fall of Constantinople, the Albanian forces received financial aid from Naples, Venice and the Catholic Church.

+In 1466 the second siege of Kruje ended in another Ottoman defeat, however, the Ottomans rebuilt Elbasan Castle to the south of Kruje in the valley of the Shkumbin and were able to establish permanent settlement in Albania.
+In 1467, the Ottomans attempted a third siege of Kruje, which also failed.
+After the death of Skanderbeg in 1468, the Lezha League began to disintegrate.
+Following the Venetians, the Northern Albanians in particular continued the fight against the Ottomans.
+When Shkodra, which until then had been dominated by the Venetians, was taken by the Ottomans in 1479, the resistance collapsed, and Albania was formally incorporated into the Ottoman Empire.

 Adriatic region

 From the 14th century, Venice controlled most of the maritime commerce of the Balkans with important colonial possessions on the Adriatic and Aegean coasts.
 Venice's long decline started in the 15th century, when it first made an unsuccessful attempt to hold Thessalonica against the Ottomans (1423–1430).
 She also sent ships to help defend Constantinople against the besieging Turks (1453).
 After the city fell to Sultan Mehmet II, he declared war on Venice.
 The war lasted thirty years and cost Venice many of the eastern Mediterranean possessions.
 Slowly the Republic of Venice lost nearly all possessions in the Balkans, maintaining in the 18th century only the Adriatic areas of Istria, Dalmatia and Albania Veneta.
 The Venetian island of Corfu was the only area of Greece never occupied by the Turks.
 In 1797 Napoleon conquered Venice and caused the end of the Republic of Venice in the Balkans.